Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Vaccines are mainly used to help prevent a person from getting a particular illness or disease.
+Vaccines are mainly used to help prevent you from getting a certain illness or disease.
 New vaccines are being researched and developed to work against cancer.
-Currently, there are two anti-cancer vaccines.
+Currently, there are 3 anti-cancer vaccines.
 One is used to prevent cervical cancer.
-The other is used to treat prostate cancer.
-This sheet tells you more about cancer vaccines and how they work.
+Another prevents hepatitis B (HBV) infection, which can lead to liver cancer.
+The third is used to treat prostate cancer.

 The immune system is the body’s defense against disease, infection, and cancer cells.
 One branch of the system makes special proteins called antibodies.
 These proteins are designed to attack harmful or foreign substances that enter the body.
 Each antibody is specific to a substance.
 It recognizes and attacks only that substance.
 There are different types of vaccines.
 Most work by using a weakened version of a bacteria or virus to stimulate the immune system.
 This isn’t enough to make a person sick.
 But it is enough to encourage the body to make antibodies.
 Once these antibodies are made, the body is prepared to fight off the substance.
 This protects the body against certain infections and diseases.
 Vaccines are often given as shots.
 Common vaccines include those against mumps, measles, and the flu.
 Researchers are now working on making vaccines to protect the body against cancer.